-- You were born blind, and have never seen what the world looks like.
-You receive surgery that gives you vision and you can finally see the world around you.
+- You were born blind and have never seen what the world looks like.
+You receive the surgery that gives you your vision and you can finally see the world around you.

 Enlightenment is much like this, as it is discovering what is already there inside you (often referred to as your “Buddha nature” in Mahayana).
 As Ven.
 Master Hsing Yun explains:

 Before attaining enlightenment one sees the world through clouded vision, unable to understand the true nature of things.
 After attaining enlightenment, one looks upon all the world’s phenomena like a blind person who can now see.

 We would probably not even be talking about enlightenment if it were not for Prince Siddhartha Gautama who persisted in meditation under a pipal tree (later to be called the Bodhi tree) until he became “awake”.
 His enlightenment, and determination to share this knowledge with others, created one of the world’s largest religions.
 He was then able to see and understand the world as it truly is and explained this with the Three Dharma Seals.